alvivar/chatserver/README.md

 ### TailwindCSS

-We are using the CLI version of `tailwindcss` to build the CSS file, if you made some changes to it, remember to,
+We are using `tailwindcss` _CLI_ to build the CSS file, if you made some changes to it, remember to,

 install it with,

     npm install

-and then just get inside the `web` folder and run,
+and to compile it, get inside the `web` folder and run,

     npx tailwindcss -o style.css --minify